First Semester Courses

 52- 1152 Writing and Rhetoric II

-Use this grid (along with your Placement or ACT scores) to determine which Math class is best for you.
+Use the grid below to determine which Math class is best for you.

 56- 1710 Basic Math Skills (college-wide elective credit)